Azure/azure-sdk-for-net/sdk/core/System.ClientModel/README.md

             beforeTransportPolicies: ReadOnlySpan<PipelinePolicy>.Empty);
     }

+    // Service method takes an input model representing a service resource
+    // and returns `ClientResult<T>` holding an output model representing
-    public ClientResult<SampleResource> UpdateResource(SampleResource resource)
+    // the value returned in the service response. public ClientResult<SampleResource> UpdateResource(SampleResource resource)
     {
         // Create a message that can be sent via the client pipeline.